andogq/qubit/examples/chat_room_react/README.md

 # Chat Room (React)

-An example of using Qubit with React (and Vite) to build a simple live chat room.
+An example of using Qubit with React (and Vite) to build a simple live chat room with websockets.

 ## Local Development